All Episodes

 You want to try and experiment about what it means to people about promises.

-And they start in September and or August, depending where you live, and they're all gung-ho, and they end up the year with straight A's.
+And they start in September or August, depending where you live, and they're all gung-ho.

-And it I'm sure you talked about it throughout the year, and you get to the end of the year, straight A's on the report card.
+And I'm sure you talked about it throughout the year, and you get to the end of the year, straight A's on the report card.

 Good luck with that.